The Homefinder Somerset Partnership is committed to protecting your privacy when you use our services.

 Conduct surveys regarding your customer experience in order to improve the service.

-To provide you with an online account and send messages about the system.
+Provide you with an online account and send messages about the system.

 In South Somerset and Sedgemoor, this information will be used to manage your homeless application and provide data to Ministry of Housing, Communities & Local Government (MHCLG)